aquasecurity/harbor-scanner-aqua/README.md

 ### Error: Failed scanning image: image was not found in registry

-For Harbor versions >= 2.0, which do not set the `tag` property in a scan request anymore, the value of the `SCANNER_AQUA_USE_IMAGE_TAG` env must be set to `false`.
+For Harbor version >= 2.0 && version < 2.3, which do not set the `tag` property in a scan request anymore, the value of the `SCANNER_AQUA_USE_IMAGE_TAG` env must be set to `false`.
 This informs the adapter service to use digest rather than tag as the image identifier.